SJBRF/asic_design_course2024/README.md

 -------------

-## Lab 8: BabySoc Pre-synthesis simulation using iverilog GTKwave:
+## BabySoc Pre-synthesis simulation using iverilog GTKwave:

 **Task1: Software Installation: Install iverilog, GTKwave, Yosys and OpenSTA on our personal machines.**
 --------